tannewt/wa-law.org/site/org/portland_vancouver_junction_railroad/README.md

 ### [SB 5063](/bill/2025-26/sb/5063/) - Freight railroad infra. 👍1

-## [SB 5820](/bill/2025-26/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan.  👎1
+## [SB 5820](/bill/2025-26/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan.  👎3
 * 👎💵 Amber Carter
+* 👎💵 Amber Carter

 ## 2023-24

-### [SB 5820](/bill/2023-24/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan.  👎1
+### [SB 5820](/bill/2023-24/sb/5820/) - Concerning the responsibility of certain counties to include freight rail dependent use overlay as part of the transportation element of their comprehensive plan.  👎3
+* 👎💵 Amber Carter
 * 👎💵 Amber Carter

 ### [HB 1125](/bill/2023-24/hb/1125/) - Transportation budget   ❓1